silvermind/rack-utm/README.md

 Middleware will set cookie on <code>.example.org</code> so it's accessible on <code>www.example.org</code>, <code>app.example.org</code> etc.

-The <code>:overwrite</code> option allows to set whether to overwrite the existing affiliate tag previously stored in cookies.
+The <code>:overwrite</code> option allows to set whether to overwrite the existing utm tag previously stored in cookies.
 By default it is set to `true`.

 Credits
 =======

-Thanks goes to Rack::Referrals (https://github.com/deviantech/rack-referrals) for the inspiration.
+Thanks goes to Rack::Referrals (https://github.com/deviantech/rack-referrals) and Rack::Affiliates (https://github.com/alexlevin/rack-affiliates) for the inspiration.